OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 In these cases you need to monitor and analyze the network traffic first in order to decide what to do next.
 Luckily, there are several options for redirecting and intercepting network communication:

-- Route the traffic through the host machine.
-You can set up your machine as the network gateway, e.g. by using the built-in Internet Sharing facilities of your operating system.
+- Route the traffic through the host computer.
+You can set up host computer as the network gateway, e.g. by using the built-in Internet Sharing facilities of your operating system.
 You can then use [Wireshark](https://www.wireshark.org "Wireshark") to sniff any traffic from the mobile device;

 - Sometimes you need to execute a MITM attack to force the mobile device to talk to you.
-For this scenario you should consider [bettercap](https://github.com/bettercap/bettercap "bettercap") or use your own access point to redirect network traffic from the mobile device to your host machine (see below);
+For this scenario you should consider [bettercap](https://github.com/bettercap/bettercap "bettercap") or use your own access point to redirect network traffic from the mobile device to your host computer (see below);

 > bettercap is a powerful tool to execute MITM attacks and should be preferred nowadays, instead of ettercap.
 See also [Why another MITM tool?](https://www.bettercap.org/legacy/#why-another-mitm-tool "Why another MITM tool?") on the bettercap site.